What is “Assisted Dying”?

 Suicide is intentionally ending one’s own life, for any reason.
 Literally, “suicide” means “self-killing”.

 Assisted suicide is intentionally ending one’s own life, for any reason, with the help of someone else.

-In New Zealand it’s not illegal to end one’s own life (commit suicide).
-However, it is illegal to encourage or help someone else to end his or her life (assisted suicide), according to Section 179 of the Crimes Act.
+In New Zealand it’s not illegal to end one’s own life (suicide).
+However, it is illegal to encourage or help someone else to end their life (assisted suicide), according to Section 179 of the Crimes Act.

-It is also a crime to deliberately end someone else’s life (murder or manslaughter), even when the person has requested it (voluntary euthanasia).
+It is also a crime to deliberately end someone else’s life (murder or manslaughter), even when the person has requested it.
+Consent is not a legal defence.